reactive-tech/kubegres/README.md

 It was developed with the framework [Kubebuilder](https://book.kubebuilder.io/) version 3, an SDK for building Kubernetes APIs using CRDs.
 Kubebuilder is maintained by the official Kubernetes API Machinery Special Interest Group (SIG).

-**Interesting links**
-* A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
-[Watch the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
-* The availability of Kubegres was published on [PostgreSql's official website](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/).
-* Google talked about Kubegres in their [Kubernetes Podcast #146](https://kubernetespodcast.com/episode/146-kubernetes-1.21/).

 **Support**

 [Reactive Tech Limited](https://www.reactive-tech.io/) offers support for organisations using Kubegres.
 And we prioritise